themaceoftime/OoT-Randomizer/README.md

 # Alternate Voices

-New sfx were created by Maple and Shiroaelli on the ZOoTR discord to replace the adult and child sfx, respectively.
-Completely silent options are also available.
-Please note that these changes **cannot be returned to default once in a patch file**.
-So if using this branch to create a patch file to share with others, please leave these settings on default then patch your own seed with your desired sfx afterwards from it.
+New sfx were created by Maple and Shiroaelli on the ZOoTR discord to replace the adult and child voices, respectively.
+Completely silent options are also available for both ages.

 -----------------------------